 - If you are unable to visit the testing station, please indicate this when making the appointment.

-- Do NOT use public transport (bus, train, tram, metro) to go to your appointment.
+- Do NOT use public transport (bus, train, tram, metro or taxi) to go to your appointment.

 What the test involves

 - The coronavirus test takes about 10 minutes.

 - The GGD staff member taking the test will place a cotton swab into your nose and throat.
 This only takes a few seconds but it may be uncomfortable.

 - The swab will be sent to the laboratory, where they will determine if you have COVID-19.

 - The test is free of charge.

 - Go straight home after the test and stay home until you receive your test result.

 While you wait for your test result

 - Your test result will take up to 48 hours.
 You will be notified by phone, even at the weekend, so please ensure that you can be reached on your telephone number.

 - You can start making a list of people you had contact with starting two days before your symptoms began until the moment you went into self-isolation.
 Make a note of their names, addresses, email addresses and telephone numbers.
 Divide your contacts into three groups:

 - Your household members: these are the people living in the same house and with whom you did not practice social distancing.

 - Close contacts: these are people outside your household with whom you had face-to-face contact for more than 15 minutes at a distance of less than 1.5 metres.
 This could be your pedicurist or hairdresser, for instance.
 Please note: also include the people with whom your contact time was shorter but higher risk.
 For example, someone you kissed or someone who was near you when you coughed.

 - Other contacts: these are the people with whom you had contact for more than 15 minutes at a distance of at least 1.5 metres.
 People at work, in a classroom or at the gym, for instance.